Create a Website Account - Manage notification subscriptions, save form progress and more.

 The following can be placed in black containers:

-To report a street light out, you may either contact the Public Works Department at the number listed, or you may fill out Southern California Edison's online Street Light form.
+To report a street light out, fill out Southern California Edison (SCE) or PG&E's Report a Street Light form.

 Contact the Engineering Division at 559-585-2555.